CranSauce/se_project_todo-app/README.md

 ## Functionality

-*Add new tasks with a name and due date.
+- Add new tasks with a name and due date.
-*Edit existing tasks.
+- Edit existing tasks.
-*Delete tasks.
+- Delete tasks.
-*Mark tasks as completed.
+- Mark tasks as completed.
-*Form validation to ensure all fields are correctly filled.
+- Form validation to ensure all fields are correctly filled.

 ## Technology

-This project uses the following technologies and techniques:

-*HTML, CSS, and JavaScript for the front end.
+- HTML, CSS, and JavaScript for the front end.
-*Form validation with a custom FormValidator class.
+- Form validation with a custom `FormValidator` class.
-*UUID for unique task IDs.
+- UUID for unique task IDs.
-*GitHub Pages for deployment.
+- GitHub Pages for deployment.

 ## Deployment